m-glowacki/CMS_trigger/README.md

 # L1 Triggering

-Instructions and scripts for CMS L1 Triggering using Machine Learning.
+Instructions and scripts for CMS Machine Learning workflows.

 ## Instructions to set things up: